everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 Wasmify is our tool to generate Wasm components from JavaScript code.
 Wasmify generates Wasm components by bundling JavaScript code, generating WIT types from TypeScript code or JSDoc-defined types, and embedding WASI dependencies.
 Keep in mind that [Wasmify is in development][wasmify-docs] and does not support all WIT-defined types.

-Our TypeScript source code subtracts two numbers and logs the operation:
+Our [TypeScript source code][ts-src] subtracts two numbers and logs the operation:

 ```typescript
 import { log } from "wasi:logging/logging";